pawlh/softwareconstruction/chess/3-web-api/web-api.md

 - In Intellij, navigate to the "Build" menu at the top of the screen and select "Clean Project" to remove auto-generated build files (if this option is not available, you can skip this step).
 - Create a ZIP file containing your whole project folder (not just the Java source files).
 - Submit your ZIP file on Canvas under the `Chess Web API` assignment.
-- To demonstrate that your test cases execute successfully, you should run your unit tests inside Intellij and take a screenshot of the successful test results displayed by Intellij.
-Please take one screenshot that shows the result of all of your tests passing.
-The tests used for the screenshot must be the same as the ones submitted in the Code Quality assignment ZIP file.
-- Submit your screenshot under the `Chess Web API` assignment on Canvas.
-The screenshot is submitted separately from your code ZIP file.

 ### Grading Rubric